Maggerama

 — The Age of Decadence

-I'm grateful to Israel, respecting the culture that housed us, yet my moderate agenda is irrelevant.
-I don't represent a state, never pledged such absurd allegiances.
-Even so, I'm periodically visited by dogmatic hipsters who traded humanity for identity (harmful as first priority, not in itself), flaunting the latter around like some trendy paraphernalia worn to gain their dogpile's acceptance.
-Their "lifestyle choice" ideology is a fashionable accessory to a cargo cult of dead counterculture, driven by the conformist nature of its direct purpose - to belong.
-A fake necessity for the faint of heart, as I see it.
-Turning every discourse into a mine field via their uncanny ability to tell you what you really mean, these sanctimonious snitches file indignant complaints with me like I'm some overseer of the Middle East, a gloating avatar of Zion responsible for all the bad news interrupting their philistine peace.
+Apart from being non-aligned out of sheer contempt for the lecherous bait feeder that funnels melodramatic slop from conjoined pipelines, I affiliate with the two most hated nations at once.
+A Russian from Siberian mountains of mostly garbage, I moved to Israel in 2010 alongside my little brother with a 1000$ to spare.
+I didn't get to be picky, but I got lucky and don't look back.
+The self-exile was entirely politically motivated, better living conditions are incidental.
+I'm grateful to Israel, respecting the culture that housed us, yet I don't represent a state on Steam.
+Never pledged such absurd allegiances.
+Even so, I'm periodically visited by petty, vindictive hipsters who traded humanity for identity.
+It's only harmful as first priority, a reality TV replacement for reform, and when a mass of performative imbeciles flaunts it around like some trendy paraphernalia worn to gain their dogpile's acceptance.
+This "lifestyle choice" ideology is a fashionable accessory to a cargo cult of dead counterculture, driven by the conformist nature of its purpose - to belong.
+Turning every discourse into a mine field via their vibe-based ability to tell you what you really mean, these sanctimonious snitches file indignant complaints with me like I'm some overseer of the Middle East, a gloating avatar of Zion responsible for all the bad news interrupting their philistine peace.
 Free this, free that.
-How does rubbing my balls and making wishes help, you tools?
-At this point, I'd rather deal with the far-right who are less performative in their nonsensical hatred.
-Too bad I'm not the cold-blooded reptiloid djinn both sides take me for.
-The heat wouldn't bother me so, I'd have a government-issued 10/10 lusty Argonian wife and a magic carpet to fly over bombed cities while ecstatically beating my lizard meat.
+How does rubbing my balls and making wishes help, you well-meaning maggots?
+Such weaponized empathy devoid of intellectual comprehension is trite.
+In the end, I'm a goy to Jews and a Jew to goys.
+Used to marginality, I can get on with people of most beliefs as long as they aren't dogmatic.
+But I'd rather be an evil reptiloid alien some tools take me for.
+The heat wouldn't bother me so, I'd have a government-issued 10/10 lusty Argonian wife, and a saucer to fly over bombed cities while ecstatically beating my lizard meat.
 Alas!

 当前离线

 In the late 80s, I began with ZX Spectrum & C64, but I hardly processed games until 486 came along.
 Had a few consoles, too: NES, SNES, PS2/3, GameCube, Wii, DS/GBA.
-Now that you know what a no-lifer I am, let's get cheeky.
-I don't affiliate with those of my peers who turn reviewing into a petty hustle, considering their unions obfuscation.
-This includes journalism, I don't look up to that human centipede.
-I just suggest games and that's all I'm good for.
-My curator is a fully independent passion project where I'm riffing for kicks, not handouts or hangouts.
-Leaning towards TBS, CRPG, P&C, FPS, and SURVIVAL HORROR, I'm not confined to these genres.
+Now that you know what a no-lifer I am, let's trash others.
+I don't condone those of my peers who turn reviewing into a hustle and consider most of their unions obfuscation.
+The same goes for journalists who put access over truth, which is a cornersone of the inherent conflict of interest they keep trying to normalise.
+Never looked up to that human centipede.
+Big Bad Mutuh is a passion project where I riff for kicks, not handouts or hangouts, taking my petty independence seriously.
+While I lean towards TBS, CRPG, P&C, FPS, and SURVIVAL HORROR, I'm not confined to these genres.
 My comfort zone is uncertain.
-What's certain is that sometimes I write modestly sick reviews.
+What's certain is that I tend to write appallingly comprehensive reviews.
 A form of success that still implies failure.

 最喜爱的游戏